Welcome to Matsutani Lab @ Dept of ICS, Keio University, Japan

 Highly-efficient FPGA-based CNN accelerators using Neural ODE (2020-present)

 We are working on highly-efficient Convolutional Neural Network (CNN) inference accelerators for edge devices.
-Specifically, ordinary differential equation (ODE) based neural networks (Neural ODEs) are implemented on low-cost FPGA devices to reduce parameter size while keeping accuracy.
+Specifically, ordinary differential equation (ODE) based neural networks (Neural ODEs) are implemented on low-cost FPGA devices.
+It is combined with Depthwise separable convolution (DSC) to further reduce parameter size (see the video below).
+In addition, we are using it for federated learning between these ODE models each of which has different iteration count.

-- Hirohisa Watanabe, et al., “Accelerating ODE-Based Neural Networks on Low-Cost FPGAs”, The 35th IEEE International Parallel and Distributed Processing Symposium (IPDPS’21) Workshops (RAW’21), May 2021.
+- Hirohisa Watanabe, et al., “Accelerating ODE-Based Neural Networks on Low-Cost FPGAs”, The 35th IEEE International Parallel and Distributed Processing Symposium (IPDPS’21) Workshops, May 2021.
 [Paper]

 High-performance in-network machine learning (2014-2021)